manikan2848y/My-Website/README.md

 # My-Website
-This is nothing but a small website built for timepass.
+This is nothing, but a small website built for timepass.